OlliL/moneyjinn-server/moneyjinn-hbci-batch/README.md

 ## Usage

-* create a new java project and add lalaHBCI as a dependency to it
+* create a new java project and add moneyjinn-hbci-core as a dependency to it
-* create a `static Main` class which executes the `main` method of `lala.hbci.lalaHBCI`
+* create a `static Main` class which executes the `main` method of `lala.hbci.moneyjinn-hbci-core`
 * it could look like this:

 ```Java